davidrayoussef/funcifyr/README.md

 F.randomify() // returns random integer
-F.repeat() // repeats a string a number of times F.styleify() // creates style objects to style HTML elements inline F.thenify() // creates sequence of chainable actions F.uniqify() // removes duplicates
+F.repeat() // repeats a string a number of times F.styleify() // creates style objects to style HTML elements inline F.tally() // returns tally count of a prop value from objects in array F.thenify() // creates sequence of chainable actions F.uniqify() // removes duplicates
 F.whenify() // runs function when result of a function predicate is true